helmutlutz/blog/docs/_pages/privacy.md

 ---

 ## In simple words
-- The website owner doesn’t steal or sell any of your data.
+- The website owner doesn’t collect or sell any of your data.
-- Cookies are used where necessary.
-- Local storage is used where necessary.
+- This website doesn't use cookies.
 - The site is hosted by GitHub Pages.

 ## Third Party Inclusion